wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 ## Notes

 Avoid of using static waits of a specific amount of time.
-Instead, use "wait on" event such as some text appearing (20 seconds by default set by TCP "SychronizationTimeoutDuringWaitOn").
+Instead, use "wait on" event such as some text appearing (20 seconds by default set by TCP "SynchronizationTimeoutDuringWaitOn").
 They could be additive.

 Avoid copy and pasting parts of flows.